krieven/W3View/howto.md

 		</div>

 ####Here:
-+ "this" - is the reference to DIV, that is instance of "hallo-world".
++ "this" - is the reference to DIV, that is instance of "hello-world".
 + attribute "ref" - is some one like *id*, inside the component.
 + "this.ref" - is the table of references to corresponded elements.

 The "constructor" is the body of function.
-This function will be binded to HTMLElement, that will be instantiated by Compo.JS and executed with *this*, referenced to this instance.
+This function will be binded to HTMLElement, that will be instantiated by W3View and executed with *this*, referenced to this instance.

 ### Attributes
 One component definition - is the markup for one HTMLElement,